vikram-sundar/FLIGHTED_public/README.md

 ## Data

-Data, including the trained model weights for FLIGHTED-Selection and FLIGHTED-DHARMA, has been deposited at Zenodo [here](https://zenodo.org/records/10229506).
+Data, including the trained model weights for FLIGHTED-Selection and FLIGHTED-DHARMA, has been deposited at Zenodo [here](https://zenodo.org/records/10777739) and [here](tmp).
 Data should be downloaded and installed in a `Data/` folder within this directory so the filepaths match in scripts and notebooks.

 ## Scripts